hggorel/Off-The-Rails/index.md

 - health systems

 ## Background
-Set in early 1900s England, our heroine struggles through her life along with the rest of the low-middle class families in England.
+Set in early 1960s England, our heroine struggles through her life along with the rest of the low-middle class families in north England.
 Living in basic poverty while the high class and royals thrive without a care in the world, refusing to give up even scraps of their excessive wealth for the good of others.
-(Insert main character's name here) has had enough and decides to push back against their exuberant neglect.
+Mabel Brown has had enough and decides to push back against their exuberant neglect.
 She embarks on a dangerous journey to steal the Queen of England's crown, both a symbolic strike against the crown and all it stands for and a Robin Hood-esque move of stealing from the rich to give to the poor.
-The crown has millions of pounds worth of jewels embedded in it, enough to save (main character's name)'s village and many more from starvation.
+The crown has millions of pounds worth of jewels embedded in it, enough to save Mabel's hamlet and many more from starvation.

 ## Concept Art
 in progress
-Main Character (Playable) :
+Mable Brown(Playable) :

 <img src="/assets/images/concept_art.png" width="350" height="275">